 Details on drug utilization to estimate costs can be found in the Supplemental Materials Section E2.
-For ravulizumab, we obtained the annual net price from the Centers for Medicare & Medicaid Services average sales price (ASP) drug pricing file that is updated quarterly.46 The price from this file is inclusive of the ASP and the associated mark-up (6%), which has been removed from the acquisition cost per dose and per year reported in Table 4.11.
-For Ravulizumab, which used weightbased dosing, we assumed a mean body weight of 69 kg based on clinical trial data.29 Details regarding drug costs are included in Table 4.10.
+For ravulizumab, we obtained the annual net price from the Centers for Medicare & Medicaid Services average sales price (ASP) drug pricing file that is updated quarterly.
+The price from this file is inclusive of the ASP and the associated mark-up (6%).
+For Ravulizumab, which used weight-based dosing, we assumed a mean body weight of 69 kg based on clinical trial data.
+Details regarding drug costs are included in Table 4.8.

-For iptacopan and danicopan, placeholder prices were used given that the net prices are not yet available.
-For iptacopan, we assumed \$485,000, and for danicopan, we assumed \$150,000 based on estimates from IPD analytics.47 Details regarding drug costs are included in Table 4.8, and Additionally, non-drug costs related to PNH are detailed in the Supplementary Materials Table E4.
+For iptacopan, we used a cost per dose of \$753 based on recently available wholesale acquisition costs from REDBOOK..
+For danicopan, a placeholder price of \$150,000 was used given that the net price is not yet available.
+This estimate was from IPD analytics.
+Details regarding drug costs are included in Table 4.8, and Additionally, non-drug costs related to PNH are detailed in the Supplementary Materials Table E2.2.